• About

 Tags

 A.J.
-Baker, Alexander Mounts, Anthony Lawson, Appalachia, Charles Mounts, Charleston, Christian M. Cline, Cincinnati, Four Pole Creek, genealogy, history, J.C.
+Baker, Alexander Mounts, Anthony Lawson, Appalachia, Asbury Hurley, Charles Mounts, Charleston, Christian M. Cline, Cincinnati, Edward Cline, Eli Trent Jr., Four Pole Creek, genealogy, history, J.C.
 Alderson, J.D.
-Sergeant, Jackson Mounts, Jacob Smith, James Laidley, James OKeeffe, John Counts, John Mullins, Julius C. Williamson, Kanawha County, Kentucky, Lewis Ferrell, McDowell County, Minnesota, Morehead, Oswald Schaaf, Philadelphia, Pike County, Pond, Roane County, Stuart Wood, T.W.
+Sergeant, Jackson Mounts, Jacob Smith, James Laidley, James M. Lawson, James OKeeffe, John Counts, John Mullins, Julius C. Williamson, Julius Williamson, Kanawha County, Kentucky, Lewis Ferrell, McDowell County, Minnesota, Morehead, Oswald Schaaf, Philadelphia, Pike County, Pond, Roane County, Stuart Wood, T.W.
 Blankenship, Tazewell County, W.W.
-Adams, Warren Alderson, West Virginia, Wheeling, William P. Payne, Wytheville
+Adams, Warren Alderson, Warren M. Alderson, Wayne County, West Virginia, Wheeling, William Collins, William P. Payne, William Prater, Wytheville

-What follows is a list of absentee landowners in Magnolia Township/District of Logan County, WV, for 1870, 1886, and 1889… There are three significant categories of absentee landowners: 1) those who live outside of Logan County; 2) those who live in Logan County but outside of Magnolia District; and 3) those who own property, for example, at Mate Creek but reside, for example, at Grapevine Creek (both within the district).
-This list only includes the former.
+What follows is a list of absentee landowners in Magnolia Township/District of Logan County, WV, for 1870, 1876, 1886, and 1889… There are three significant types of absentee landowners: 1) those who live outside of Logan County; 2) those who live in Logan County but outside of Magnolia District; and 3) those who own property, for example, at Mate Creek but reside, for example, at Grapevine Creek (both within the district).
+This list does not include the latter type.

 1870

-Charles Mounts Estate and Jackson Mounts, Kentucky, 150 acres, Sandy River
+Charles Mounts Estate and Jackson Mounts, Kentucky, 150 acres

 1886